brankLY/GZHCommittee_Server/README.md

-This is a committee project for GZH.
+This is a committee server project for GZH.